temporalio/documentation/docs-src/cloud/tcld/user/set-account-role.md

 id: set-account-role
 title: tcld user set-account-role
 sidebar_label: set-account-role
-description: How to set account roles for users in Temporal Cloud using tcld.
+description: How to set an account-level Role for a user in Temporal Cloud using tcld.
 tags:
   - tcld
 ---

-The `tcld user set-account-role` command sets an account role for the specified user in Temporal Cloud.
+The `tcld user set-account-role` command sets an [account-level Role](/cloud/#account-level-roles) for the specified user in Temporal Cloud.
 You must set either `--user-email` or `--user-id`.

 Alias: `ri`